Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Ian was locked in a room with an enraged animal.
 A swift and powerful animal, with a grizzly’s claws and a tiger’s teeth.
 He had no idea what the hell had happened, but his first priority had to be protecting his friends, so he slowly moved himself between Bruuk and Moj and kept himself as non-threatening as possible.

-"Easy, mate... easy…"
+"Easy, mate... easy..."

 The animal that had been his friend hunkered down, growled at him.
 One paw dragged the ruined Qinisi carcass slightly behind him, protectively.
 His ears were flat, his hackles up, but his tail tucked down and his hips drooping.
 He felt threatened.

-*Well, at least that makes two of us…*
+*Well, at least that makes two of us...*

 "...Oh, Bruuk, what did she do to you mate?"

 An ear flicked, and Bruuk jerked his head as though stung.
 Ian had no idea if that was encouraging or not.

 What the fuck had just happened?
 One second they’d been fighting alongside one another, then there’d been talking...
-Bruuk had acted a little strange…
+Bruuk had acted a little strange...

 He glanced at the Kwmbwrw Matriarch’s gutted corpse, and then took a step back when Bruuk growled possessively.
 There really was nobody home right now, he was just a feral beast protecting his kill.
 What the *fuck* had she done to him?